graphile/graphile.github.io/src/pages/postgraphile/smart-tags.md

 Applies to:

-- Functions returning `SETOF` a composite type (e.g. a table type, record type, or another type with "column"-like attributes): adds the `orderBy` argument to this connection, allowing to _sort_ the set by any of its scalar fields.
+- Functions returning `SETOF` a composite type (e.g. a table type, record type, or another type with "column"-like attributes): adds the `orderBy` argument to this connection, allowing to _sort_ the set by its columns/attributes.
 - Computed column functions with no required parameters and returning a scalar or array: allows this function to be used as an order in the `orderBy` argument for the parent table, allowing to _sort by_ this function's value the